FlipsideCrypto/xyz-models/README.md

 Invoking `make silver` will run the `POC` quantum dbt [silver__blocks](/models/streamline/quantum/poc/silver/silver__blocks.sql) model with the following CTEs:

-1. **node_calls CTE**: This CTE is generates a list of `URLs` for `Aptos Node API` calls and assigns a batch number to each URL.
+1. **node_calls CTE**: This CTE generates a list of `URLs` for `Aptos Node API` calls and assigns a batch number to each URL.

    It starts by selecting block numbers from the `streamline__aptos_blocks` table that are not already present in the `aptos.streamline.complete_blocks_tx` table.
 For each of these block numbers, it constructs a `URL` for an `Aptos Node API` call to get information about the block.

-   It also assigns a batch number to each URL, with up to 10 `URLs` per batch.
+   It also assigns a batch number to each `URL`, with up to 10 `URLs` per batch.
 This is done using the `CEIL(ROW_NUMBER() OVER(ORDER BY block_height DESC) / 10.0)` expression, which assigns a row number to each URL (ordered by block height in descending order), divides it by 10, and rounds up to the nearest integer.
 This effectively groups every 10 URLs into a batch.

    For example, if the `streamline__aptos_blocks` table contains block numbers `1` to `1000`, and the `aptos.streamline.complete_blocks_tx` table contains block numbers `1` to `900`, the `node_calls` CTE would generate URLs for block numbers `901` to `1000`, and assign a batch number to each `URL`, with batch numbers `1` to `10` for URLs `901` to `910`, batch numbers `11` to `20` for URLs `911` to `920`, and so on.